Last updated on .

 Terminal 3 features a rotunda surrounded by duty-free shops and restaurants.
 Halls extending from the rotunda lead to the gates.
 Free wireless internet is available throughout the terminal.

-Overall, we had a positive experience both arriving and departing from Ben Gurion Airport.
+Overall, other than having to wait in long lines, we had a positive experience both arriving and departing from Ben Gurion Airport.
 There were no horror stories to tell friends back home and no complications.
 I actually had a better experience there than several times entering the United States.
 In the end, it wasn’t worth losing any sleep over potential problems entering and leaving the country.
 I’ll expect the same experience on my next trip to Israel.